Energy drink: Colombia

 In 2009 under the Ministry of Social Protection, Colombia prohibited the sale and commercialization of energy drinks to minors under the age of 14.

 Denmark

 In 1997, Denmark banned the sale of Red Bull.
 The Danish Veterinary and Food Administration criticized the functional beverages' added ingredients such as B vitamins, inositol, glucuronolactone, and taurine.
 It argued that nutritional supplements should be added to foods only when necessary for public health, such as in the case of iodised salt.
 High caffeine content was also stated as an issue – only amounts up to 150 mg/L were allowed in beverages; in 2009 the limit was raised to 320 mg/L and taurine and glucuronolactone were approved as ingredients, making energy drinks legal.
-As of 2024, the Danish Veterinary and Food Administration advises against energy drink consumption for children; with only limited consumption of energy drinks (250 mL per day, assuming no other caffeine intake) for children between 15 and 17 years old.
+As of 2024, the Danish Food Administration advises against energy drink consumption for children; with only limited consumption of energy drinks (250 mL per day, assuming no other caffeine intake) for children between 15 and 17 years old.